Healthy Egg Salad – Not your standard salad!

 - Cook the quinoa according to packet instructions.
 We use 2 parts water to 1 part quinoa.
 Bring to boil, simmer, and when water has evaporated then take off heat and cover with a tea towel for about 5 minutes.½ cup quinoa

 - In a small pot with boiling water add the eggs.
 Cook for 6 minutes and 30 seconds for a jammy egg with slightly liquid yolk in the centre or 7 minutes for a firmer yet still jammy egg.
 Then take eggs out into ice water to cool.
 Once cold, peel them.4 eggs

 - Meanwhile, add the thinly sliced beets to a small pot and cover them with water.
 The water should top the beets by ½ an inch.
 Add two big pinches of salt and the white vinegar.
 Once the liquid boils, let it simmer for 3 minutes.
 Immediately take beets off the hot liquid.
 If using pre-boiled beets then slice and leave to sit in the same amount of hot water and vinegar.The mixture can be discarded when you use the beets in the final step½ cup beetroot, pre-cooked, 3 tbsp white vinegar

 - Mix olive oil, honey, apple vinegar and ¼ tsp salt.1 tbsp olive oil, ½ tbsp honey, 1 tsp apple vinegar, ¼ tsp salt

 - Plate the salad with the salad greens, beets, crumbled cheese, parsley leaves and eggs cut in half or fourths.
 Give the ingredients a good sprinkle of salt and black pepper.
-Finish the dish with the dressing.3 cups salad greens, 2 oz low fat feta cheese or low fat goats cheese, 1 handful parsley leaves, Pepper to taste
+Finish the dish with the dressing.3 cups salad greens, 2 oz low fat feta cheese or low fat goats cheese, 1 handful parsley, fresh, Black pepper to taste